Bhadda Kapilani: Early years

 This young wealthy couple lived comfortably and happily for many years.
 As long as Pipphali's parents lived, they did not even have to look after the estate's farms.
 But when his parents died, they were entrusted with the large property.
 One day when Pipphali was inspecting the fields, he saw in shocking clarity what he had not seen before.
-He observed that when the soil was plowed, many birds gathered and picked the worms from the furrows.
+He observed that many birds gathered and picked the worms from the furrows when the soil was plowed.
 This sight, common to a farmer, startled him.
 He realised that his wealth, generated by the produce of his fields, was created with the suffering of other living beings.
 He asked one of his laborers: "Who will have to bear the consequences of such an action?" to which the laborer replied, "You yourself, sir."
 Worried by the insight into karmic retribution, he went home and reflected: "If I have to carry along the burden of guilt for that killing, what use is all that wealth to me?
 It will be better if I give it all to Bhadda and go forth into the ascetic's life."

 However at the same time, Bhadda had a similar experience.
 She noticed that when sesame seeds were left in the open to dry, various birds ate the insects that had been attracted by the seeds.
 When she asked her servants who was morally responsible for the violent death of so many creatures, she was told that it was hers.
 Bhadda thought: "If even by that much I commit a wrong, I won't be able to lift my head above the ocean of rebirths, even in a thousand lives.
 As soon as Pipphali returns, I shall hand over everything to him and leave to take up the ascetic life."